Duet3D/wiki-content/User_manual/Machine_configuration/CAN_connection.md

 * The CAN addresses for each board do not need to be in sequential order along the CAN bus.

 # Using CAN addresses

+The Duet 3 series uses the pin name format "expansion-board-address.pin-name" to identify pins on expansion boards, where expansion-board-address is the numeric CAN address of the board.
+A pin name that does not start with a sequence of decimal digits followed by a period, or that starts with "0." refers to a pin on the Duet 3 mainboard.

 To configure stepper motor drivers, heaters, fans, input/output etc on an expansion board, the CAN address is used as part of the pin name in the Gcode command.
 Generally, Gcode commands that have a 'pin name' parameter can reference a CAN address.
 Prefix the pin name with the CAN address, for example: